This is our page about unique and beautiful Island of Sri Lanka.

 Cross Country Travels Sri Lanka here outlines what we think about our country.
 The page offers specific directions to some further reading.

-A mythical foot print in Samanala Kanda (Adam's Peak) is disputed to be of the Adam of Abrahamic religions, God Vishnu and Lord Buddha.
+The mythical foot print of Samanala Kanda (Adam's Peak) is contested to be of the Adam of Abrahamic religion, God Vishnu of Hindu religion and Lord Buddha for Buddhist followers.
+So what?

 Referring to Islamic script even some western scholars wonder if God actually placed Adam in Samanala Kanda in Sri Lanka after Adam broke the God's rule, eating forbidden fruit from forbidden tree.
 A Canadian writer, Melanie A. Murray and few others, points to Samanala Kanda as that place.
 The middle of Sri Lankan hill side was the closest thing there was to near paradise.
 Then again, think, on the other hand, if the fall of man supposes to be the punishment for the first ever sin committed by men then would not this land be the hell or lands of sinners?